 This 78-mile byway through Northern Maine gives you a taste of the remote Maine North Woods without the isolation of that vast wilderness.
 The route also crosses the Appalachian Trail, giving you a great opportunity to park and walk for an afternoon — or for a couple of days.
 Boat rentals are available for a float on some of the picturesque lakes and rivers along the byway.
 Winter is a prime time to enjoy this pristine wilderness, as the area around the Old Canada Road features one of the premier snowmobile trail systems in the U.S. Snowmobile rentals and cabins are available.

 More: America’s Scenic Byways

 Here’s a link to the America’s Byways website where you can begin planning your own road trip.

-Arthur Weinstein has driven on more than 120 of the 150 scenic byways in America.
+The author has driven on more than 120 of the 150 byways in America.
 He has yet to find a bad one.